WindhoverLabs/juicer/README.md

 | `Ubuntu 18.04.5 LTS`  |  ` gcc 7.5.0`,  `gcc 8.4.0`  |
 | `Ubuntu 20.04.1 LTS`  | `gcc 7.5.0`,  `gcc  8.4.0`,  `gcc 9.3.0`    |

+# Padding <a name="padding"></a>
+Different compilers and sometimes programmers insert padding into C Structures.
+Padding in the database is captured by `juicer` as well.
+Padding fields will have a name in the "_spare[N]" fashion in the database.
+N is for distinguishing different fields.
+For exampe a struct that has three fields of padding will have `_spare0`, `_spare1` and `_spare2`.
+Padding that is inserted at the end of the struct has a field with the name of `_padding_end`.
+Hopefully this naming scheme makes sense.

 # Environment Setup <a name="environment-setup"></a>

 Most of this project is written in C++14, with some parts in C because of libraries like `sqlite3` and `libdwarf`.